saurabhp75/saurabhp75.github.io/_notes/javascript.md

 	}
 ```

-### prototype chain
+### Prototype chain
 - Any property defined on prototype can be accessed directly by objects created using new().
 That's why we can access are.push() method as it is defined in Array.prototype.

-- js looks for a method/property in the prototype chain, if method is not found then error/undefined is returned.
+- Js looks for a method/property in the prototype chain, if method is not found then error/undefined is returned.

 - var arr = [] // new Array()